ZSMerge: Zero-Shot KV Cache Compression for Memory-Efficient Long-Context LLMs: ZSMerge Methodology

 \subsection{Attention Output Stabilization}

 Algorithm \ref{alg:kvu} progressively merges low-saliency tokens through dynamic cache updates.
-To faithfully reconstruct the original attention distribution from compressed representations, we introduce a compensated attention scoring mechanism.
+To more accurately reconstruct the attention distribution from compressed representations, we introduce a compensated attention scoring mechanism.
 The revised attention computation evolves from Eq.~\ref{att_score} to:

-where $w_j$ denotes the fusion count of token $j$ (with $w_j=1$ for uncompressed tokens), and $\alpha \in (0,1]$ controls residual compensation intensity.
-This formulation addresses two key challenges:
+where $w_i$ represents the fusion count of token $i$ (with $w_i=1$ for uncompressed tokens).
+The hyperparameter $\alpha \in [0,1]$ provides a soft transition, with $\alpha = 0$ degenerating to an eviction-like policy.
+Its concrete influence is demonstrated in the appendix, and we fix $\alpha=1$ throughout our experiments.

-\begin{itemize} \item \textbf{Representation Bias Correction}: Merged tokens aggregate multiple historical vectors through Eq.~\ref{eq:kvr}, creating a mismatch between their key vectors ($\mathbf{k}_r$) and the original value distribution.
-The $\log w_j$ term compensates for this representation shift. \item \textbf{Attention Mass Conservation}: The compensation term preserves the relative attention mass between compressed and uncompressed tokens, preventing suppression of critical context. \end{itemize}
+With Eq. \ref{att_score2}, we address two key challenges: \begin{itemize}[leftmargin=1em] \item \textbf{Representation Bias Correction}: Merged tokens aggregate multiple historical vectors via Eq.~\ref{eq:kvr}, creating a mismatch between their key vectors ($\mathbf{k}_r$) and the original value distribution.
+The $\log w_j$ term compensates for this representation shift. \item \textbf{Attention Mass Conservation}: The compensation term preserves the relative attention mass between compressed and uncompressed tokens, ensuring residual compensation does not suppress critical uncompressed components. \end{itemize}

 \begin{theorem} For any query step $T$ and uncompressed token $i \notin B_r$, the revised attention score satisfies $\hat{a}_i^{(T)} \geq {a}_i^{(T)}$, where ${a}_i^{(T)}$ is the original attention score from Eq.~\ref{att_score}. \end{theorem}